kevinfrei/cmake-format/README.md

 ## Current status

+Usable & useful!
+It's not yet published to NPM, yet, though, so it's only really usable by me, or someone who wants to add a github dependency to their package.json file :laughing:

 This thing parses **all 2000+** LLVM/Clang/LLDB/LLD CMake files as of this writing, which is (IMO) good enough to be useful because that's a very complex build system (I'm also a little familiar with it).
 Actually, it parses and